-Granma news agency reported this week that two firms have signed a deal for the first commercial exports in half a century from Cuba to the US, a new step in the US-Cuba evolving relationship.
+Granma news agency reported this week that two firms have signed a deal (the first in over half a century) for commercial exports of marabu charcoal from Cuba to the United States, a new step in the U.S.-Cuba evolving relationship.

 The American company Coabana Trading has signed a deal with the Cuban company CubaExport to sell ‘marabu’ vegetable charcoal to the US firm for $420 US per tonne, the island’s state newspaper Granma said.

 CubaExport, the state-run export company buys the marabu charcoal from local packagers who buy it from the private cooperatives.

 In spite of the fact that the nearly 55 year US trade embargo against Cuba remains in existence, the exports are permitted under exceptional measures approved by the outgoing US President Barack Obama.